Suffer less. Live more fully.

 We are embedded in bodies, relationships, communities, environments, and systems.
 And we are not reducible to what has shaped us.
 Conditions shape us, and we can participate in reshaping them.

-This is the power of and: meeting what is happening without making it heavier or denying what is real, loosening what has been carried, and learning to live more fully with life as it is.
+This is the power of and: meeting what is happening without making it heavier or denying what is real, unburdening what has been carried, and learning to live more fully with life as it is.

 The Power of And